 For much of the fourteenth and fifteenth centuries, the medieval city-states of Tuscany – Florence, Pisa and Siena – were at war with each other or with other Italian towns.
 This was war wages as much by money as by men.
 Rather than require their own citizens to do the dirty work of fighting, each city hired military contractors (condottieri) who raised armies to annex land and loot treasure from its rivals.

 The main way states raised money during this period, as we saw last time, were taxes and seignorage.
 Taxes were levied almost exclusively on commercial activity for most of history (since most other activity took place outside of the commercial/money economy).
 This was unlikely to be as effective in an entrepot dependent upon shipping and trade.
 Feudal rents and dues were levied by kings, but were less available to city-states outside of the feudal system.
-Siegnorage was a major way of raising revenue as we saw last time, but for a merchant-based society, devaluing the currency was less likely to be helpful or popular.
+Siegnorage was a major way of raising revenue as we saw previously, but for a merchant-based society, devaluing the currency was less likely to be helpful or popular.

 The solution arrived at was to borrow money from the city’s wealthy merchant and banking classes.